-This chicken cordon bleu recipe can make a wonderful dish on its own or be a perfect pair for lasagna.
+This chicken cordon bleu recipe can make a wonderful dish to celebrate Swiss Cheese Day (January 2nd).
 No toothpicks required, it takes roughly one hour to make and can be dipped in whatever sauce you like.

 It stands to reason that chicken cordon bleu is usually mistaken for a 5-star indulgence.
 Its name suggests a swanky meal, which could also mean costly.

 Truth be told, chicken cordon bleu is adaptable for cooks of all levels with an average ingredient list.
-It’s the kind of dish that’s manageable but will make you look like an exceptional fine-dining chef to your family.
+It’s the kind of dish that’s manageable but will make you look like an exceptional fine-dining chef to your family this National Chicken Cordon Bleu Day (April 4th).

 What Is Chicken Cordon Bleu?